laboon/ebook/text/45_test_driven_development.md

 This could all be re-written as a very simple algorithm.
 By doing so, we can see how this helps focus the attention of the person writing the software; there is always a well-defined next step.

 1. Write a test for functionality which has not been written yet.
-2. Run test suite - only the newly written test should fail.
+2. Run test suite---only the newly written test should fail.
 If not, first figure out why other tests are failing and fix that problem.
 3. Write enough code to make that test pass, without causing other tests to fail
-4. Run test suite - if any test fails, go back to step 3.
+4. Run test suite---if any test fails, go back to step 3.
 If all tests pass, continue.
 5. Refactor code that you have written, and/or any associated code.
-6. Run test suite - if any tests fail, go back to step 5.
+6. Run test suite---if any tests fail, go back to step 5.
 If all tests pass, continue.
 7. If there is any more functionality to add, go to step 1.
 If there is no more functionality to add, the application is complete!

 ## Concepts